Global shares edge lower on new COVID-19 outbreaks in Asia

-MSCI’s all country world index, which tracks shares across 50 countries, fell 0.32 points or 0.04%, as declines in Asian equities undercut new highs in European and U.S markets.
+MSCI’s all country world index, which tracks shares across 50 countries, shed 0.14%, as declines in Asian equities undercut new highs in European and U.S markets.

 The S&P 500 hit a record high for the fourth straight session, helped by technology and banks stocks, and a government survey that showed U.S. consumer confidence in June hit its highest since the pandemic started.

-European stocks measured by the pan-European STOXX 600 index were up 0.5%, helped by a jump in industrial, financial and mining stocks set to benefit from economic improvements.
+European stocks measured by the the pan-European STOXX 600 index rose 0.31%, helped by a jump in industrial, financial and mining stocks set to benefit from economic improvements.

-However, MSCI’s broadest index of Asia-Pacific shares outside Japan fell 4.16 points or 0.59 percent, to 699.86, as some countries re-imposed lockdowns to contain the spread of the Delta variant of COVID-19.
+However, MSCI’s broadest index of Asia-Pacific shares outside Japan closed 0.55% lower, while Japan’s Nikkei lost 0.81%, as some countries re-imposed lockdowns to contain the spread of the Delta variant of COVID-19.

 Chinese stocks lost 0.92% as investors booked profits after a rally on the economy’s strong rebound from the pandemic.